Industry Analysis & Industry Trends

 Industry Report - Industry SWOT Analysis Chapter

 The Hardware and Home Improvement Stores industry is in the mature stage of its life cycle.
 The value that the industry adds to the economy is growing at a slower rate than the economy as a whole, a key indicator of its mature life cycle stage.
-Over the decade through 2017-18, the industry's contribution to GDP is expected to increase at a compound annual rate of 0.5%, while GDP is expected to grow at a compound annual rate of 1.0% over the same period.
-Increased competition in the industry has resulted in the exit of a number of players and acquisition by larger players.
+Over the decade through 2018-19, the industry's contribution to GDP is expected to increase at a compound annual rate of 1.1%, while GDP is expected to grow at a compound annual rate of 1.3% over the same period.
+Increased competition, both internally and externally (particularly from the online retail market) has resulted in the exit of a number of players, prompting acquisitions by larger players.

 While retailers stock a variety of different products, the broader product spectrum has not changed much in recent years... purchase to read more